Watts to Amps Calculator guide

 What should I double-check before trusting the answer?

-This is formula math only.
-Real electrical work needs correct voltage, power factor, breaker, wire, code, and qualified review.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is formula math for learning and planning.
+Real electrical work needs the equipment nameplate, correct voltage, power factor, breaker, wire, code rules, and qualified review.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does power factor matter?